Ironton, Missouri

 Ironton is a city in and the county seat of Iron County, Missouri, United States.
 The population was 1,475 at the 2020 census.

 History

 Ironton was designated county seat in 1857, soon after the formation of Iron County.
 Like the county, Ironton was named from the deposits of iron ore found in the vicinity.
 A post office called Ironton has been in operation since 1858.

-In early August 1861, Brigader General Sam Grant led a force of four regiments in the area.
+In early August 1861, Brigader General Ulysses S. Grant led a force of four regiments in the area.
 In a letter to his wife he described the area as “one of the most delightful places I have ever been in.”

 Geography

 According to the United States Census Bureau, the city has a total area of 1.39 sqmi, of which 1.34 sqmi is land and 0.05 sqmi is water.